International Business - Bachelor's Programme

 - Opportunities of internships in companies and/or exchange studies abroad at one of our partner universities

 - Study and career advice

 The overall purpose of the programme is to prepare you for a career in international business.
 You will train in advanced problem solving in an international context, and learn theoretical concepts, models, and tools derived from relevant research.
 This will throughout the programme be related to real and complex business problems.

-The programme has an international focus, is combining courses in business administration with courses in economics, economic history, statistics, informatics and business law.
+The programme has an international focus, and is combining courses in business with courses in economics, economic history, statistics, informatics and business law.

 The programme starts by introducing you to basic concepts and theories within central areas of the programme, including general skills such as for example working in teams, academic writing, and oral presentations.

 The courses that follow after the first semester add additional perspectives and models that provide further, in depth insights into the practical and theoretical areas that are related to the broad field of international business.

 As a final part of the programme, you will conduct your own research project in a small team and demonstrate your ability to independently apply the different ideas and theories introduced by the different courses.

 A continued internationalisation of business life demands a solid understanding of cross border, cross-cultural international business, trade, law, and economics.
 This programme will enable you to compete in the international business labour market as well as add value to domestic firms/employers with international relationships.

 After graduation you will be well equipped for junior management positions at large international companies, government institutions or other organizations.
 Functional areas can include export, import, finance, controlling, business development, sales, marketing and customer care for example.